Bobcycle/Blog/_posts/2021-01-30-liquidity-crisis-due-to-gamestonk.md

 **Here is what happened**

 Whenever you place a trade, it goes through your broker.
-Then your broker contacts another party, which contacts the DTCC (clearing house) to issue you the share from a seller.
+Then your broker contacts another party, which contacts [the DTCC](https://www.investopedia.com/terms/d/dtcc.asp) (clearing house) to issue you the share from a seller.

 *This explanation has been greatly simplified in the interest of brevity.*

 It is important to know that for every share you buy there will be a seller.
-If those sellers go bankrupt they can not deliver your share which means that the clearing house has to deliver your share out of pocket.
-If the share price goes to 1000 USD the clearing house just wouldn’t have enough liquidity to cover that.
-Which means that we’re now talking about a liquidity crisis.
+If those sellers go bankrupt they can not deliver your share which means that the clearing house has to deliver your out of pocket.
+If the share price goes to 1000 USD the clearing house wouldn’t have enough [liquidity](https://www.investopedia.com/terms/l/liquidity.asp) to cover that.
+Which means that we’re now talking about a [liquidity crisis](https://www.investopedia.com/terms/l/liquidity-crisis.asp).

 ---